Searching for Isolated Black Hole Candidates within 15 pc of the Solar System in Gaia DR3: Spectra of Nearby Black Holes Accreting from the Interstellar Medium

-Evidence suggests that black holes accreting at very low rates may be jet-dominated~\citep{2014MNRAS.442L.110X,2016RAA....16...62Y}.
-We therefore combine the ADAF spectrum from {\tt LLAGNSED} with a jet spectrum using the phenomenological model of \citet{2014MNRAS.442L.110X}.
 We assume a mildly relativistic jet with Lorentz factor 1.8, as suggested by the case of quiescent black hole X-ray binaries.
 The key-model parameters are the mass-loss rate into the jet, $\dot{M}_{\rm jet}$, and the inclination angle $i$ between the jet axis and our line of sight.
 The jet mass-loss rate is constrained by $\dot{m} \equiv \dot{M}_{\rm jet} / \dot{M}_{\rm BH} < 1$.
 Details on the model and its parameters can be found in \citet{2005ApJ...620..905Y} and \citet{2016MNRAS.463.2287X}.

 Figs.~\ref{f-hot2} and~\ref{f-warm2} show the resulting ADAF+Jet spectra for accretion from the hot, low-density interstellar medium and the warm, partially ionized clouds, respectively.
 In each figure, spectra are shown for black holes at 3~pc and 15~pc, varying either $\dot{m}$ or $i$.
 Black holes in the hot interstellar medium remain undetectable even with a jet.
 For black holes in the warm clouds, however, the jet can significantly enhance detectability, particularly in the radio and X-ray bands.
 While the eROSITA detection threshold was far above the predicted X-ray emission in the pure ADAF case, the jet component makes the X-ray band a promising avenue for discovery.